 This Homemade Enchilada Sauce uses easy to find pantry staples to make a flavorful sauce you will love!
 Way better than the canned stuff!
 And gluten-free!

+This is a thick, full bodied sauce, not a thin sauce that absorbs into the tortillas.
 This naturally gluten-free enchilada sauce is such a cinch to throw together.
 Just tomato sauce, garlic and loads of spices.
-I just let it simmer on the stove to make sure all of the flavors meld together perfectly and voila, your done!
+I just let it simmer on the stove to make sure all of the flavors meld together perfectly and voila, you’re done!

 Ingredients for Homemade Enchilada Sauce